iriiiina/scripts/README.md

     get-errors-to-file.sh [path_to_log_file]
 Reads given log file and prints errors (or whatever is given to regular expression) to seperate file.

+## open-apps-for-work.sh
+    open-apps-for-work.sh
+Opens all applications that are required for my daily work.
+As I don't use computer only for work, I don't want to open them on every startup.

 ## nortal-logo.sh
 Prints picture of Nortal logo.